-How to Teach English in Cambodia – 2022 Guide
+How to Teach English in Cambodia – Step by Step

-If you’re looking for an adventure and want to make a real difference in the world, then going abroad to teach English in Cambodia may be the perfect opportunity for you.
-Not only will you be able to help students learn one of the most important skills they can have, but you’ll also get to experience a new culture and way of life.
+If you’re looking for an adventure and want to make a real difference in the world, then going abroad to teach English in Cambodia may be the perfect opportunity.
+Not only will you be able to help students learn one of the most critical skills they can have, but you’ll also experience a new culture and way of life.

-We’re going to cover everything you need to know about teaching English in Cambodia, from what qualifications are required to where you will work to what the average salary is.
+We will cover everything you need to know about teaching English in Cambodia, from what qualifications are required to where you will work to the average salary.
 We’ll also give you some tips on how to find a job teaching English in Cambodia.

 About teaching in Cambodia

 Cambodia is located between Vietnam and Thailand.
-It’s less developed than both countries, much more rural, worse infrastructure and very humid.
-Cambodia overall is less strict when it comes to what is required to stay in country as a teacher and is definitely a unique ESL experience.
+It’s less developed than both countries, much more rural, has worse infrastructure, and is humid.
+Cambodia is less strict regarding what is required to stay in the country as a teacher, and it is a unique ESL experience.

-Please be aware that Cambodia is significantly poorer than it’s neighbors and for most is a tougher adjustment for most expat English teachers who have expectations that Cambodia is similar to Thailand.
-With that said, it’s a beautiful country with a low cost of living that provides a more laid back, rural experience for teachers.
+Please be aware that Cambodia is significantly poorer than its neighbors.
+For most, it is a stricter adjustment for most ex-pat English teachers who expect Cambodia to be similar to Thailand.
+With that said, it’s a beautiful country with a low cost of living that provides a more laid-back, rural experience for teachers.

 Where will you work in Cambodia?

 Cambodia offers a few different options for those looking to teach abroad in Cambodia.
-Depending on your qualifications affects where you’re able to work as well.
-Cambodia is unique in that you don’t need a bachelors legally but you do need a TEFL.
+Depending on your qualifications affect where you’re able to work as well.
+Cambodia is unique because you don’t need a bachelors legally, but a TEFL.

 Accredited international schools

-Located primarily in Phnom Penh (the capital city) and Siam Reap, accredited international schools are where students go to study all their subjects in English.
-From math and science to computer class or history.
-These schools follow some international standard (UK, US, Australian system) and are accredited.
+Located primarily in Phnom Penh (the capital city) and Siam Reap, accredited international schools are where students study all their English subjects, from math and science to computer classes or history.
+These schools follow some accredited international standards (UK, US, Australian system).

-To teach here you need to have proper qualifications from your home country.
-While legally all you need is a TEFL in Cambodia, no international school is going to even consider your application if you lack the educational credentials from your home country.
+To teach here, you must have proper qualifications from your home country.
+While legally, all you need is a TEFL in Cambodia, no international school will even consider your application if you lack the educational credentials from your home country.

-These are schools that may say “international” in the name, but are in fact not properly accredited.
-These schools pay teachers less, are more affordable for students to attend, they tend to be less resourced than proper international schools as well.
+These are schools that may say “international” in the name but are, in fact, not adequately accredited.
+These schools pay teachers less, are more affordable for students to attend, and tend to be less resourced than proper international schools.

-However, they are a good option for a new teacher as these positions are more readily available and they are ideal if you want to teach somewhere other than Phnom Penh.
-In general, these schools typically want you to have a bachelors degree in anything and a TEFL certificate.
+However, they are a good option for a new teacher as these positions are more readily available, and they are ideal if you want to teach somewhere other than Phnom Penh.
+Generally, these schools typically want you to have a bachelor’s degree in anything and a TEFL certificate.

 ACE schools ( English tutorial centers)

-Cambodia does offer private, English only tutorial centers where you can find work as well.
-The most popular being ACE schools.
-This is a good option for any teacher looking to make extra money by teaching after class and is also a good option for teachers who don’t have a bachelors degree but do have the required TEFL.
+Cambodia also offers private, English-only tutorial centers where you can find work.
+The most popular are ACE schools.
+This is a good option for any teacher looking to make extra money by teaching after class and is also a good option for teachers who don’t have a bachelor’s degree but have the required TEFL.

-These centers are typically found near high schools and the way it works is that students go to their respective government school and for English class visit the language center.
-The hours at these centers are all over the place with classes both in the morning, afternoon, evenings and weekends.
+These centers are typically found near high schools, and the way it works is that students go to their respective government schools and, for English classes, visit the language center.
+The hours at these centers are all over the place, with courses in the morning, afternoon, evenings, and weekends.

 What about teaching online in Cambodia?

-Currently there are no companies based in Cambodia that provide online teaching.
-You can technically teach online through iTalki, Fiverr or Cambly.
-But these platforms are not Cambodian specific and don’t provide you with the required documents to stay in country.
-As such you’ll need to do visa runs to maintain your tourist visa.
+Currently, there are no companies based in Cambodia that provide online teaching.
+You can technically teach online through iTalkiFiverr, or Cambly.
+But these platforms are not Cambodian-specific and must provide you with the required documents to stay in the country.
+As such, you must do visa runs to maintain your tourist visa.

 How to get a teaching job in Cambodia

-For international schools you can find numerous posting online that you can apply to simply through doing a search for “international schools Cambodia.”
-You can also find the schools website and contact the hiring manager directly.
-For everything else however, the best way to find a job in Cambodia is to visit Cambodia on a tourist visa and then look for work.
+For international schools, you can find numerous postings online that you can apply to simply by searching “international schools Cambodia.”
+You can also find the school’s website and contact the hiring manager directly.
+For everything else, however, the best way to find a job in Cambodia is to visit Cambodia on a tourist visa and then look for work.

 Not the most practical, but it’s how things work.
-You should visit Cambodia with money saved as your startup money and then develop a list of schools and apply in person.
-You should prepare a packet of documents to hand off to the hiring person and dress nicely when doing so.
+You should visit Cambodia with money saved as your startup money, develop a list of schools, and apply in person.
+You should prepare a packet of documents to hand off to the hiring person and dress nicely.

 Teacher recruiting agencies

-There are private agencies that exist that can help place you in a school.
-Overall these agencies seem to be more of a money grab and in general are more of a waste of time.
-When an agency places you they get a commission and tend to not have relationships with any decent places to work.
+Private agencies exist that can help place you in a school.
+Overall these agencies are more of a money grab and, in general, a waste of time.
+When an agency puts you, they get a commission and tend not to have relationships with decent workplaces.
 In short, avoid agencies.

 Best time to apply

-Quality international schools start looking for new teachers to join for the upcoming semester starting in October through December.
-During this time they collect resumes and then start reaching out to teachers in February and March based on staffing needs.
-Don’t expect a job offer until April or May.
+Quality international schools are looking for new teachers for the upcoming semester, from October through December.
+During this time, they collect resumes and start contacting teachers in February and March based on staffing needs.
+Expect a job offer in April or May.

-Lastly, for quality school they may ask you to teach a demo lesson.
-Your students will be teachers and staff who work at the school and you will be expected to teach about 20 minutes all together.
+Lastly, for quality schools, they may ask you to teach a demo lesson.
+Your students will be teachers and staff who work at the school, and you will be expected to lead about 20 minutes altogether.

-Cambodia is pretty simply with the legal requirements to become an English teacher.
-You only need a few things in order to live and work in the country legally:
+Cambodia is pretty simple with the legal requirements to become an English teacher.
+You only need a few things to live and work in the country legally:

 Business visa

-A business visa is what you need in order to obtain a work permit.
-You can get a business visa after you have secured a teaching position at a school and your school will provide the required documents to process your visa.
+A business visa is what you need to obtain a work permit.
+You can get a business visa after you have secured a teaching position at a school, and your school will provide the required documents to process your visa.

-Please note that if you enter Cambodia on an e-visa (obtained online) you can’t change that visa in country and will need to do a boarder run.
-So we suggest entering Cambodia by paying for a standard tourist visa obtained at the airport.
+Please note that if you enter Cambodia on an e-visa (obtained online), you can’t change that visa and must do a border run.
+We suggest entering Cambodia by paying for a standard tourist visa obtained at the airport.
 Tourist visas are valid for 30 days which can be extended once for another 30 days.

 TEFL certificate (120 hours)

-A TEFL is a legal requirement in Cambodia and you can be obtained through taking an intensive course on how to teach English.
+TEFL is a legal requirement in Cambodia, and you can be obtained by taking an intensive course on how to teach English.
 There are quite a few programs that offer a TEFL or a TESOL.
 Both are accepted in Cambodia.

-The main difference is that a TEFL is for “teach English as a foreign language” and is designed to teach English in countries where English is not the native language where a TESOL (teach speakers of other languages) is aimed more at immigrants to a native speaking country.
+The main difference is that a TEFL is for “teaching English as a foreign language” and is designed to teach English in countries where English is not the native language.
+In contrast, TESOL (teaching speakers of other languages) is aimed more at immigrants to a native-speaking country.

 Native speaker